Human circulatory system

 These four factors are called Starling forces.

 Veins are thin-walled, low resistance vessels that carry blood from the tissues to the heart.

 Determinants of Venous Pressure.
 Total blood volume is an important determinant of venous pressure.
-At any given time, most of the blood is in veins.
-Walls of veins are more elastic and thus can accommodate large volumes of blood with a relatively small increase in pressure.
-The walls contain smooth muscle innervated by sympathetic neurons which release norepinephrine and constricts vessels which increases pressure and drives more blood.
-During skeletal muscle contraction, veins in the muscle are compressed, which reduces their diameter and increases pressure.
+At any given time, most of the blood is in the veins.
+The walls of the veins are more elastic and thus can accommodate large volumes of blood with a relatively small increase in pressure.
+The walls contain smooth muscle innervated by sympathetic neurons that release norepinephrine.
+This constricts vessels that increase pressure and drive more blood.
+During the contraction of the skeletal muscle, the veins in the muscle are compressed.
+This reduces the vein diameter resulting in increased pressure.
 This is called skeletal muscle pump.
-When the diaphragm descends during inspiration, there is an increased pressure in intraabdominal veins and a decreased pressure in intrathoracic veins, increasing venous pressure.
+When the diaphragm descends during inspiration, there is increased pressure in intraabdominal veins and a decreased pressure in intrathoracic veins, increasing venous pressure.
 This is called the respiratory pump.
 Venous valves prevent the backflow of blood in veins.

 Lymph is propelled by the rhythmical contractions of smooth muscle lining the walls of lymphatic vessels.
 The contractions are triggered by the stretching of the walls when lymph enters the system.
 Lymphatic vessels have valves to produce a one-way flow.
 The vessels are innervated by sympathetic neurons and are also influenced by the skeletal muscle pump and the respiratory pump.

 Mean arterial pressure is determined by cardiac output and total peripheral resistance (TPR).
 TPR is the sum of resistance to flow offered by all systemic blood vessels.